lizhanmit/spark-coding-tutorial/README.md

 - **DO NOT** recommend using `toDF` on `Seq` type for production, because it does not play well with null types.
     - E.g. `val myDF = Seq(("Hello", 2, 1L)).toDF("col1", "col2", "col3")`.
+- Spark’s TimestampType class supports only second-level precision.
+If you are going to be working with milliseconds, use `LongType`.
+- Recommend parsing dates, timestamps and nulls explicitly instead of relying on implicit conversions.
+- Show all rows of a DataFrame in the console instead of only 20 rows by default: `df.show(df.count())`.

+### Null Values

+- Use nulls to represent missing or empty data in DataFrames, because Spark can optimize working with null values more than it can if you use empty strings or other values.
+- Use `asc_nulls_first`, `desc_nulls_first`, `asc_nulls_last`, or `desc_nulls_last` to specify where you would like your null values to appear in an ordered DataFrame.

+Two things you can do with null values:

+- explicitly drop nulls
+- fill them with a value (globally or on a per-column basis)

+---

 ### Optimization